llyx97/Rosita/README.md

 ```
 The augmented dataset `train_aug.tsv` is automatically saved into `data/${TASK_NAME}$`.

-Fine-tuning BERT
+Fine-tuning BERT-base
 ========
-To fine-tune the pre-trained BERT model on a downstream task, enter the directory `Pruning/` and run:
+To fine-tune the pre-trained BERT model on a downstream task ${TASK_NAME}$, enter the directory `Pruning/` and run:
 ```
 python run_glue.py \
   --model_type bert \